SIGMOD Berlin, Germany, 2025

 Speaker: Stefan Mengel (French National Centre for Scientific Research)

-Title: Lower Bounds for Conjuctive Query Evaluation
+Title: Lower Bounds for Conjunctive Query Evaluation

 Abstract: In this tutorial, we will survey known results on the complexity of conjunctive query evaluation in different settings, ranging from Boolean queries over counting to more complex models like enumeration and direct access.
 A particular focus will be showing how different relatively recent hypotheses from complexity theory connect to query answering and allow showing that known algorithms in several cases can likely not be improved.